 Incoming Form/Event Form Of Winner.
-It's worth noting that all 6 winners above had recorded at least one top-10 finish in their previous 6 starts and all had played the week before.
+It's worth noting that all 6 winners (Grace twice) above had recorded at least one top-10 finish in their previous 6 starts and all had played the week before.
 Going a step further, all 6 had also recorded multiple top-20 finishes in Qatar prior to their victory here - clearly there's something to be said for positive experience of this track.
-For a summary of 2015 winners' current/event form prior to winning their respective events click here.

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel